dftbplus/recipes/docs/linresp/no-titania.rst

 We would like to compute the absorption spectrum of this complex up to the UV-A region, so that we can observe both near band-gap excitations of TiO\ :sub:`2` and ligand-to-substrate charge-transfer (CT) transitions in the visible range.
-The challenge here is in the high number of excitations that need to be solved for to cover the desired energy region.
+The challenge here is in the high number of excitations that need to be solved to cover the desired energy region.
 Specifically, we have to set *NrOfExcitations* to 1200 to cover a region of up to 4 eV::